 7. Do Word Puzzles

-You are wrong if you think word puzzles or crosswords in magazines and newspapers are for fun only.
+You’re mistaken if you think word puzzles or crosswords in magazines and newspapers are for fun only.
 They are excellent for boosting vocabulary as well.
 Indeed, puzzles are a challenge that enables your brain to work hard to search for words.